-Ms. Hatta retired from her role as outside corporate auditor of IHI Corporation in June 2020, however in April 2024, it was discovered that improper corrections had been made to the commissioning records of marine and land engines at IHI Corporation's consolidated subsidiary, IHI Power Systems Corporation.
-According to IHI Corporation's disclosure, these improper practices began prior to Ms. Hatta's appointment, and continued until being discovered in 2024.
-While in office as an outside corporate auditor, Ms. Hatta made recommendations on the importance of legal compliance and risk management based on her extensive experience and deep insight, and in particular, after the discovery of the inappropriate work in the company's commercial aircraft engine maintenance business in 2019, she has strongly urged the company to further strengthen and ensure thorough legal compliance.
+In addition, Ms. Hatta retired from her role as an outside corporate auditor of IHI Corporation in June 2020.
+In April 2024, however, it was discovered that improper corrections had been made to the commissioning records of marine and land engines at IHI Power Systems Corporation, a consolidated subsidiary of IHI Corporation.
+In July 2024, it was discovered that Niigata Transys Co., Ltd., another consolidated subsidiary of IHI Corporation, had engaged in inappropriate conduct as part of certain snow removal performance tests of rotary road snowplows.
+In March 2025, the Japan Fair Trade Commission recognized that IHI Transport Machinery Co., Ltd., another consolidated subsidiary of IHI Corporation, had engaged in conduct that violated Japan's Antimonopoly Act as part of its mechanical parking equipment business.
+While in office as an outside corporate auditor, Ms. Hatta made recommendations on the importance of legal compliance and risk management based on her extensive experience and deep insight, and in particular, after the discovery of the inappropriate work in the company's commercial aircraft engine maintenance business in 2019, she strongly urged the company to further strengthen and ensure thorough legal compliance.
 However, she was not aware of this matter until learning of it through the company's disclosure.